Pandabear1125/qgroundcontrol/README.md

+# Custom Readme
+Install the deps on macos and build for the first time with the install.sh script.
+Compile new changes with the compile.sh script.

+NOTE: every recompile will make mac reprompt for permission requests fyi

-# QGroundControl Ground Control Station
+# QGroundControl Ground Control Station (old)

 [![Releases](https://img.shields.io/github/release/mavlink/QGroundControl.svg)](https://github.com/mavlink/QGroundControl/releases)